 What inspires you?
 Do you do series work?

 My earliest inspiration was words, quotes to be specific.
-I would get lost in a novel and fascinated by non-fiction, but it was my Dad’s Bartlett’s Familiar Quotations that really resonated with me.
+I would get lost in a novel and fascinated by non-fiction, but my Dad’s Bartlett’s Familiar Quotations really resonated with me.
 Ever seeking answers, I devoured the timeless and time-spanning bite-sized words of wisdom gathered within its covers.
 For me it was like a roadmap and the golden key to how life worked.

 I later combined those words with photos, especially photos of women.
 Coming of age in the 60s and 70s, yet marrying young and following the traditional roles and expectation of the 50s, I felt like a horse stuck in the starting gate.
 I became fascinated by women’s stories and searched for role-models who lived and understood the life I was experiencing and the creative life I dreamed of.

 Figuring out to how to become an artist, to actually create, not just dream of creating art while raising a family became my focus.
-I went back to finish my BA, majoring in Women’s Studies for two reasons: 1) to finish the degree I started in 1970; and 2) to find out if I was any good at writing.
+I went back to finish my BA, majoring in Women’s Studies for two reasons.
+1) to finish the degree I started in 1970; and 2) to find out if I was any good at writing.
 I wanted to create words, sentences and stories that inspired others as much as I had been (and continue to be) inspired by the words of others.